yannycastrillon/pdf_to_csv/README.md

 ## Running the tests

-- This application was build using TDD techniques.
+- Use TDD (Test Driven Development) approach.
 - 16 examples to test main flow of the application.
 - All methods are testable.